Canon 5D Mark IV vs SX60

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the SX60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the SX60 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX60 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 5D Mark IV better than the Canon SX60 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.